shiyis/nlpwme/modules/1-phil-of-mind.md

 @@colbox-blue
 ####  A Turing Style Computational System or The Human Cognition Actualization Machine
-1. memory locations - a linear structure or system where these symbols could be stored, assuming that it has a length of infinity.
-(In reality the implementation could not assume infinity so there's always way to optimize memory locations and storage space; e.x. techniques like hashing)
+1. memory locations: assuming an infinitely long linear structure or system, here is where these symbols might be kept.
+There are always ways to optimize memory locations and storage space, including through the use of techniques like hashing (because the implementation could not realistically assume infinity).
-2. a central processor - which can enter into finitely many machine states.
+2. a central processor, which has a limited number of machine states it can enter.
-3. basic operations on symbols with the central processor - write and remove symbols; access the next memory location in the linear array. (move to the left or right on the tape).
+3. The central processor's basic actions on symbols include writing and deleting symbols as well as accessing the next memory position in the linear array.
+(On the tape, veer to the left or right).
-4. two important principles - the operation relies on two principles to process the information: which symbol is currently inscribed at the present memory location; and the scanner's own current machine state.
+4. Two key principles are used in the operation to process the data: the current symbol that is stored at the current memory address, and the scanner's own current machine state.
-5. a machine table - dictates which elementary operation the central processor performs, given its current machine state and the symbol it is currently accessing.
+5. A machine table, which, based on the central processor's present machine state and the symbol it is currently accessing, determines which elementary operation it will carry out.
-   It also dictates how the central processor's machine state changes given those same factors.
+   It also determines how those same circumstances affect the machine state of the central processor.
-6. human cognitive limitations - finally, due to our cognitive limitations to be able to only produce finite number of outcomes, the symbolic system that turing machine represents could successfully replicate it.
+6. Human cognitive constraints - lastly, the symbolic system that the Turing computer symbolizes could effectively duplicate it due to our cognitive constraints, which can only yield a certain number of possibilities.
 @@

 ---